Skip to main content

 St. Louis County, MinnesotaLimited DataEutrophic

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
-A maximum depth of 35 ft puts Whiteface Reservoir in the middle of Minnesota's depth distribution.
-Whiteface Reservoir covers 4,567 acres alongside 93.0 miles of shoreline, large enough that conditions can vary meaningfully between bays.
+The lake bottoms out at 35 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
+At 4,567 acres, Whiteface Reservoir is one of the larger lakes in St. Louis County, with 93.0 miles of shoreline supporting multiple distinct use patterns.
 Within the 187 graded lakes of St. Louis County, Whiteface Reservoir sits at rank 182, near the bottom of the county list.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-16.
 Grade methodology: LakeGrade methodology.